top of page

 There are 3 bags you need for this event:

-1. Overnight bag – this is a duffel bag (approx. 90liters) that houses the majority of your kit and equipment.
+1. Overnight bag – this is a duffel bag (approx. 100liters) that houses most of your kit and equipment.
 It will be transferred each evening to the hotel.
 You will not have access to it in the day.
-Please bring a duffel and NOT a hard suitcase.
+Please bring a duffel bag, NO wheels and NOT a hard suitcase and it must be 23kg or lower.

-1. Bike Bag/Box – This will house your bike until it is built in Valparaiso.
+3. Bike Bag/Box – This will house your bike until it is built in Con Con.
 It will then get transported to Buenos Aires to meet us at the end of the event at the hotel.
 You will not see it during the event.

 MEDICAL OPERATION & PARTICIPANT SAFETY